-The Impala 1.3.0 and higher releases are bundled with corresponding levels of CDH 5.
+The Impala 1.3.0 and higher releases are bundled with corresponding levels of CDH.
 The number of new features grows with each release.
-See What's New in Impala for a full list.
+See New Features in CDH 6.0.0 for a full list.

 How do I configure Hadoop high availability (HA) for Impala?

 You can set up a proxy server to relay requests back and forth to the Impala servers, for load balancing and high availability.
 See Using Impala through a Proxy for High Availability for details.

 You can enable HDFS HA for the Hive metastore.
 See the CDH5 High Availability Guide for details.

 What happens if there is an error in Impala?

 There is not a single point of failure in Impala.
 All Impala daemons are fully able to handle incoming queries.
 If a machine fails however, all queries with fragments running on that machine will fail.
 Because queries are expected to return quickly, you can just rerun the query if there is a failure.
 See Impala Concepts and Architecture for details about the Impala architecture.